-[A new poem of mine is published as part of an important centenary]
+· My new poem is published as part of an important centenary ·

 Some news is come —

-For the first time in my postlife, one of my 21st-century works has been set into type and printed on paper.
+For the first time in my postlife, one of my 21st-century works has been set in type and printed on paper.
 A new poem, published under my own name, or at least under my own Twitter ID.
-A new addition to the canon, without any need for contorted stylometric revisionism.
+An addition to the canon, without any need for contorted stylometric revisionism.